 Writing the essay`s body

 - Do not use broad generalizations.
-Statement like a “_____ is the most frequent problem of all youngsters in the world today,” can make a reader not accept your position if he/she disagrees with you.
+A statement like a “_____ is the most frequent problem of all youngsters in the world today,” can make a reader not accept your position if he/she disagrees with you.
 But, “_____ is a substantive problem of all youngsters in the world today” is more precise and less ample.

 - “I” statements like “I suppose” should be avoided.
-Do not consider to use personal pronouns “you,” “we,” “my,” or “our”.
-If you just state an argument and support it with facts, you will be more persuasive.
+Do not consider to use personal pronouns “you,” “we,” “my,” or “our.”
+If you state an argument and support it with facts, you will be more persuasive.
 Instead of writing, “I suppose Bill Gates to be an atheist,” rewrite a statement in the other way through telling why your statement is true: “Bill Gates in his conversation with New York Times journalist said that … “

 - First of all you need to skip obvious expressions like “This essay is about…” etc.